Center for Social Justice Research, Teaching & Service

 An Island, Entire: Oral Histories and Cultural Resiliency on Maine’s Outlying Islands

-Kerry is a Culture and Politics major with an intended minor in Disability Studies.
-Her passion for rural accessibility and experience growing up in “Vacationland” have informed much of their Georgetown experience.
-Through the Andretta Fellowship, Kerry will scrutinize the role of memory and oral history in sustaining vulnerable outlying island cultures off the coast of Maine.
-By centering research on Monhegan Island – a remote community 12 miles out to sea, boasting a population of only 60 – the project will compare surviving island cultures with that of “ghost islands,” some of the dozens of year-round island communities that have disappeared in the past century.
-Relying on lived experience and respecting islanders’ singular local knowledge systems, this mixed-methods research will interrogate how these communities can use a sense of “islandness” to forge a temporal relationship between past and present, in addition to stewarding the islanders’ established relationships between person, land, and sea.
+Kerry’s passion for rural accessibility and experience growing up in “Vacationland” have informed much of their Georgetown experience.
+Through the Andretta fellowship, Kerry scrutinize dthe role of memory and oral history in sustaining vulnerable outlying island cultures off the coast of Maine.
+By centering research on Monhegan Island – a remote community 12 miles out to sea, boasting a population of only 60 – the project compared surviving island cultures with that of “ghost islands,” some of the dozens of year-round island communities that have disappeared in the past century.
+Relying on lived experience and respecting islanders’ singular local knowledge systems, this mixed-methods research interrogated how these communities use a sense of “islandness” to forge a temporal relationship between past and present, in addition to stewarding the islanders’ established relationships between person, land, and sea.

 2021